 Speaking of family fun, as mentioned previously, this movie takes a turn toward the dark.
 Very young viewers may find one or two moments upsetting, especially when compared to the generally lighter tone of the first film.
 HTTYD2 still wears its PG certificate with ease, but it may be worth considering if your intent is to take the very young.

-On the whole, despite the mechanics of the plot feeling slightly underwhelming, this sequel comfortably has more going for it than against, and DeBlois is clearly setting his sights on the already-confirmed third installment.
+On the whole, despite the mechanics of the plot feeling slightly underwhelming, this sequel comfortably has more going for it than against, and DeBlois is clearly setting his sights on the already-confirmed third instalment.
 Wisely, this movie doesn’t merely feel like set-up for whatever’s next.
 It works well as a story in its own right, and successfully and significantly broadens the possibilities of what may come.
 It may not have the same magic as the first movie, but it manages to come up with enough of its own.